richafnu/Viva/Viva/glint/communicate/results-rollout-templates.md

 ***

-### Email Template 2 - Survey results and next steps for all employees
+### Email template 2 - Survey results and next steps for all employees

 **To**: All Employees​ <br>
 **From**: [First and Last name], [Title] <br>